 We do not find Patent Owner's arguments summarized above to be persuasive.
 As an initial point, we agree with Petitioner that Patent Owner's primary arguments attack the two references individually instead of considering what these references together would teach to a skilled artisan.
 See Reply 2-3 (citing In re Merck, 800 F.2d 1091, 1097 (Fed.
 Cir.
 1986)).
 Here, Petitioner is not relying on either Sullivan or SATA Standard individually as teaching the "associated with" limitation.
-Rather, Petitioner's obviousness case against claim 1, as summarized above, is premised on the notion that the "associated with" limitation would have been obvious to a skilled artisan seeking to implement Sullivan's teachings-specifically, Sullivan's teaching to encrypt or decrypt user data but not control information-in a SATA device.
+Rather, Petitioner's obviousness case against claim 33, as summarized above, is premised on the notion that the "associated with" limitation would have been obvious to a skilled artisan seeking to implement Sullivan's teachings-specifically, Sullivan's teaching to encrypt or decrypt user data but not control information-in a SATA device.
 Patent Owner's arguments that neither Sullivan nor SATA Standard individually teaches the "associated with" limitation do not address directly the obviousness case that Petitioner has presented.

 Furthermore, Patent Owner's arguments take an unduly narrow view of Sullivan's teachings.
 Specifically, Patent Owner's arguments are premised on the view that a skilled artisan would have understood from Sullivan's teachings that each packet must be treated identically for encryption purposes.
 We are not persuaded that a skilled artisan would have understood Sullivan in that way, especially when Sullivan's teachings are implemented in a SATA device as in the proposed combination.
 On this point, we note that Patent Owner does not cite (and we do not find) any disclosure in Sullivan expressly stating that every packet should be treated the same way in carrying out the encryption operation.
 See Tr.
 74:13-75:13.
 Instead, Patent Owner infers from Sullivan's disclosure that all individual packets must be treated the same way because Sullivan teaches only one way to process packets for encryption-i.e., by removing control information in the header of a packet and encrypting the payload.
 See id.; PO Resp.
-19 (citing Ex.
+19-20 (citing Ex.
 1002 ¶¶ 39, 47), 24 (citing Ex.
 1002 ¶ 9).

-However, Patent Owner's reading of Sullivan does not account adequately for the disclosure in Sullivan that is broader and more general.
-For example, in the Background section, Sullivan describes that "[a] system is needed whereby transmission of data in a serial channel can be accomplished in-line and in real time, where the data and control information can be treated separately for both encryption purposes and for handling various types of attacks and covert processes embedded in or achieved by the transmitted information."
-Ex.
-1002 ¶ 6 (emphasis added); see also id. at ¶ 10 ("The control information, which may include commands and status information, can be subjected to filtering and rejecting operations by the encryption unit, to pass through only a predetermined set of commands and/or to reject a predetermined set of commands."); id. at ¶ 55 ("[T]he filter module 730 may be configured as an information or command pass filter or blocking filter for any control information that may be included in the packet 700, whether or not in the header.") (emphasis added); id. at claim 9 ("transmitting the encrypted information with the associated control information to the second device, where the associated control information is transmitted in an unencrypted form").
+Patent Owner's reading of Sullivan does not account adequately for the disclosure in Sullivan that is broader and more general.
+For example, in the Background section, Sullivan describes that:

+A system is needed whereby transmission of data in a serial channel can be accomplished in-line and in real time, where the data and control information can be treated separately for both encryption purposes and for handling various types of attacks and covert processes embedded in or achieved by the transmitted information.

+predetermined set of commands."); id. at ¶ 55 ("[T]he filter module 730 may be configured as an information or command pass filter or blocking filter for any control information that may be included in the packet 700, whether or not in the header.") (emphasis added); id. at claim 9 ("transmitting the encrypted information with the associated control information to the second device, where the associated control information is transmitted in an unencrypted form").
 In view of these teachings, we agree with Petitioner that "Sullivan describes making encryption decisions based on the type of data and not simply the location of the data (e.g., in a header or in a payload)."
 Reply 8.